 8.4.
 Basis of Bargain.
 THE LIMITATIONS OF LIABLITY AND EXCLUSIONS OF DAMAGES SET FORTH IN THIS SECTION 8 ARE FUNDAMENTAL ELEMENTS OF THE BASIS OF THE BARGAIN BETWEEN CT AND CUSTOMER AND WILL APPLY TO THE MAXIMUM EXTENT ALLOWED UNDER APPLICABLE LAW.

 - SUBSCRIPTION TERM AND TERMINATION

 9.3.
 Surviving Provisions.
-Sections 4 (Proprietary Rights), 5 (Confidentiality), 6.2 (Disclaimer), 7 (Mutual Indemnification), 8 (Limitation of Liability), 9.3 (Surviving Provisions) and 10 (General Provisions) will survive any termination or expiration of this Agreement.
+Section 2.3 (Late Payment), Sections 4 (Proprietary Rights), 5 (Confidentiality), 6.2 (Disclaimer), 7 (Mutual Indemnification), 8 (Limitation of Liability), 9.3 (Surviving Provisions) and 10 (General Provisions) will survive any termination or expiration of this Agreement.

 10.1.
 Manner of Giving Notice.
 Except as otherwise specified in this Agreement, all notices, permissions and approvals hereunder will be in writing and will be deemed to have been given upon: (i) personal delivery, (ii) the second business day after mailing, or (iii) sending by confirmed facsimile or confirmed email if sent during the recipient’s normal business hours (or, if not, then on the next business day).
 Notices will be sent to the address specified by the recipient in writing when entering into this Agreement or establishing Customer’s account for the CipherTrace Service (or such other address as the recipient may thereafter specify by notice given in accordance with this Section 10.1).